 About the Artist

 Digital Portrait Artist Joseph Dea is a graduate of the Hartford Art School.
 Dea has created poster art for the New York Ballet and Discovery Channel Films.
-His video art has exhibited at the prestigious Kitchen Gallery and one of his pieces, Two Triple Cheese, is included in the NY Metropolitan Museum of Modern Art permanent video collection.
+His video art has exhibited at the prestigious Kitchen Gallery and one of his pieces, Two Triple Cheese Side Order of Fries, is included in the NY Metropolitan Museum of Modern Art permanent video collection.
 As an early pioneer of music video, he conceptualized, designed and directed more than thirty videos, five of these are included in Rolling Stone Magazine's All-Time Top 100 Videos.
 Dea has also directed hundreds of hours of television and won four Emmys.

 Fueled by his passion for painting and art, portrait artist Joseph combines his cinematic technique and computer design expertise to create captivating life like digitally hand painted Digital-Oil paintings on art canvas.

 In 2008 he designed the poster art for Werner Herzog's Oscar nominated Encounters at the End of the World.

 Dea recently exhibited at the Los Angeles Center for Digital Art

 Digital-Oil Painting is an emerging art form in which traditional painting techniques such as watercolor, oils, impasto, etc. are applied using digital tools by means of a computer, a digitizing tablet, digital artist brush, stylus and painting software.
 The artist creates the digital painting directly on the computer.
 The finished digital painting is transfered to fine art canvas via museum-quality Giclee Printing